hkaraoguz/soma/soma_trajectory/README.md

-SOMA Trajectory
+SOMa Trajectory
 ====

-SOMA Trajectory is a package to query and display human trajectories.
+SOMa Trajectory is a package to query and display human trajectories.
 It includes a simple visual interface to query spatio-temporal constraints.

 Prerequisites